sadrasabouri/sadrasabouri.github.io/_pages/about.md

   - /about.html
 ---

 Hey, this is Sadra!
-I’m currently studying my PhD in Computer Science at USC, working at the intersection of Human-Computer Interaction (HCI) and Natural Language Processing (NLP), i.e., making LLMs better friends of humans.
+I’m currently studying PhD in Computer Science at USC, working at the intersection of Human-Computer Interaction (HCI) and Natural Language Processing (NLP), i.e., making LLMs better friends of humans.
 My current research focuses on helping people make better decisions using LLMs.
 On the side (and honestly, all the time), I build and maintain scientific software tools with a great team of open-source enthusiasts.
 I’m always looking for ways to make technology and science more accessible, and fun—believing that open-source software is an ideal contribution to scientific communities that value transparency and reproducibility.